 High BTU Burner location – if the burner are too close to the surface, the heat will too focused and not distributed across the entire grid, if you have a grill with 5-7 high BTU burners which are too close you will need to put lava stones or ceramic rods to ensure better heat distribution

-Rule #6 – The materials from which the grill is built
+Rule #7 – The material the grill is made out of

 The grill body material is critical and significant.
 Good material will ensure the longevity of the outdoor grills and also the quality of daily grills.
 Good grills are made of Aluminium cast and stainless steel – other metals are probably less qualified.